 - a three-finger long-tap for inserting a remark

-- You can highlight words and phrases in a Bible translation.
+- You can highlight words and phrases in a Bible module.

 - Touching a word toggles its highlighting (so you can easily correct/erase highlighting word-by-word).